 8. Go underwater at Birch Aquarium

 If you are visiting La Jolla with a family, then you want to go to Birch Aquarium at the Scripps Institution of Oceanology.
-This aquarium has over 380 species, and even though it is small compared to other aquariums in California, it is still a fantastic spot to visit.
+This aquarium has over 380 species, and even though it is small compared to other aquariums in California, it is still a fun spot to visit.

 9. Photograph sunset at Scripps Pier